-The best part is, all of these gifts will get used on a regular basis.
+The best part is that all of these gifts will be used on a regular basis.

 When your client needs to sign an important document, they’ll reach for the fancy fountain pen you gave them.
-When they need to plan out their work month, they’ll turn to the quality notebook or custom calendar you sent them in thanks for their business.
+When they need to plan out their work month, they’ll turn to the quality notebook or custom calendar you sent them.

 This means that your company will stay top-of-mind throughout the year.

 Nobody needs another cheap water bottle.
 But a high-quality drinking instrument?
 Your clients would love to have one and will probably end up taking it everywhere.